Real estate calculators and rental market data

 Charlotte, NC

-Second-largest banking center in the US, which sounds boring until you realize bankers need apartments too.
-Corporate employment keeps rental demand strong, but developers have noticed — new construction is significant and worth tracking.
+Second-largest banking center in the US.
+Sounds boring until you remember bankers need apartments.
+Corporate employment keeps demand strong, but developers have noticed and new construction is real.
+Worth tracking before you buy.

 17 zip codes